Epic Fantasy in a World of

 On the world of Glimnodd, magic winds blow over the sea, changing the water to ice and the ice to water.
 Human and non-human species love and hate, quest and battle, and practice arcane arts of magic.

-Coming Soon: The Epic Conclusion
+Available Now: The Epic Conclusion

 Amlina the witch has won back the magic Cloak, but the price may be madness or death.

 Amlina has recovered the stolen Cloak of the Two Winds.
 But victory came at a terrible cost: The forbidden sorcery she invoked left a stain on her soul—a shadow that threatens to drive her to madness.

 Meantime, Eben the Iruk pirate is squandering his loot on a life of ease and too much drinking.
 When a bee-winged lady discovers him passed out in an alley, Eben is called to a new quest.